 Bright indirect sunlight all year-round.
 Give your plant a turn every few days to expose all sides to light for even growth from all sides.

-Water: Water thoroughly to wet all the roots, then allow soil to dry slightly before watering again.
+Water thoroughly to wet all the roots, then allow the top 1”- 4” (2.5-10cm) of the soil dry out between waterings depends on the planter size.
 Avoid getting the base of the palm wet to prevent root rot and use a container with drainage holes.

 Average room with relative humidity.
 Indoor air can become extremely dry in the winter.
 The most efficient way to increase the palms humidity is water-spray the leaves 2-3 times a week or use a cool-mist-room humidifier.

 (21-27°C) at daytime, and (13-16°C) at night.
 Hot weather and direct sunlight may burn the leaves.

 Palms houseplants are slow growing plants and not heavy feeders.
 Feed monthly in spring and summer with a specially made fertilizer for palms.

 Non-Toxic to Dogs, Non-Toxic to Cats, Non-Toxic to Horses according to ASPCA.